Supreme Court Asked To Decide If Trump Has Immunity From Prosecution - UrduPoint

 "It is of paramount public importance that respondent's claims of immunity be resolved as expeditiously as possible -- and, if respondent is not immune, that he receive a fair and speedy trial on these charges," Smith said.

+The Supreme Court said it would expedite consideration of Smith's petition that it take up the case, and asked Trump's attorneys to state by December 20 their position on the special counsel's request.

-The former Republican president's historic trial is currently scheduled to begin in Washington on March 4, 2024.
+The former Republican president's historic trial is scheduled to begin in Washington on March 4, 2024.

 US District Judge Tanya Chutkan, who is to preside over the first ever criminal trial of a former president, rejected the immunity claim on December 1.